The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 3. Theories of Battered Woman Syndrome

 As already stated, BWS is based on core concepts of “learned helplessness” and “cycle of violence”.
 These theories help one understand the reasons behind the events of domestic violence and reasons for its continuance, along with inherent weaknesses that a woman faces, which acts as a hurdle to her “escape route”.
-Thus part shall mainly deal with psychological analysis.
+This part shall mainly deal with psychological analysis.

 3.1.
 Learned Helplessness

 Originally developed by Martin Seligman, the “Learned Helplessness” theory demonstrates how escaping opportunities were discarded by a battered woman due to traumas caused in the past while escaping.
 During his experiment, he found that dogs who were subjected to inescapable electric shocks during their attempt to escape, failed to escape even when there were no such shocks, because they learned that the outcome (i.e. a negative stimuli like electric shocks) were independent of their responses and such learning undermined their attempt to escape.
 Using such theory, Walker attempted to explain why women find it difficult to leave a battering relationship.
 While there are conflicting studies with regard to learned helplessness in human beings, parallel effect of depression and helplessness can be observed.
 In this context, it also becomes important to address that there exist conflicting opinions on how a battered woman can ‘un’-learn helplessness and kill.
 However, the theory of learned helplessness is largely accepted today.
-Such hurdles in the route of escape, further continues the cycle of violence (explained below).
+Therefore, such hurdles in the route of escape, further continues the cycle of violence (explained below at 3.2).

 Childhood exposure to domestic violence which might also induce the reluctance to accept such violence as “inevitable”, can also explain why a woman does not leave abusive household.
 In addition, law enforcement’s attitude towards domestic violence can also block the path of escape.
 The “castle doctrine” (as observed in the US) which provides that a person’s home is their castle and they ought not to abandon it to his enemy, can also justify why a battered woman does not retreat.
 However, here again, a loophole that exists is that, if the attacker has a much larger right on the household where the attack occurs, duty to retreat still applies on the woman.